quarkslab/diffing-portal/index.rst

 This lifting requires identifying accurately functions content, their bounds etc. It is usually the last refinement steps of the disassembly before decompilation.
 As such, diffing is usually performed at function level.
 Diffing aims at computing an assignment between functions from primary to secondary.
-The assignment is usually 1-to-1 but by means of optimization or obfuscation functions can be inlined or splitted.
+The assignment is usually 1-to-1 but by means of optimization or obfuscation, functions can be inlined or split.
 As such some utilities tries computing an M-to-N mapping between functions.

 Overview
 --------

-Most differs rely on existing disassembler like IDA Pro or Ghidra for disassembly as they work on a disassembled representation of the program.
-However they usually relies on an an intermediate format allowing to perform the diff outside of the disassembler context.
+Most differs rely on existing disassemblers like IDA Pro or Ghidra for disassembly as they work on a disassembled representation of the program.
+However they usually rely on an intermediate format allowing to perform the diff outside of the disassembler context.
 The software generating this file is usually implemented as a disassembler plugin and is called exporter.
 The Figure below shows the relationships between some disassemblers, exporters and differs.